hellobrian/old-brianhan.co/src/blogs/2019-01-04-using-hygen-to-create-blog-posts/index.md

 [Hygen](https://www.hygen.io/) is this awesome code generator that can create files for you from your command line interface (CLI).

-## Discovering Hygen
+## Rediscovering Hygen

-The first time I tried this out was working on a project for work.
-One of my teammates set up Hygen for us so that we could generate React component folders and files consistently with some boilerplate code (tests, stories, containers, etc).
+The first time I used Hygen was working on a project at my last job.

-I kind of just thought it was cool and moved on and never thought about it again until I stumbled on a post by Eunjae Lee.
-He's using Hygen to create blog posts on his Gatsby site.
+One of my teammates taught us how to use the `hygen` CLI so that we could generate React component folders, files and some boilerplate code (tests, stories, containers, etc).
+I wrongly assumed at the time that Hygen was used just for doing this thing at that's it.
+Then, I stumbled on a post by Eunjae Lee where he's using it to create blog posts on his Gatsby site.

-This kind of blew my mind because I wrongly assumed that Hygen was just for JavaScript files.
-Doh!

 ## The way I structure and format my blog posts is annoying to maintain manually

 I'm a big fan of component folder structure and I decided to do the same thing with my blog posts.
 The reason is that I can keep all blog post related files co-located.
-This isn't anything new, I feel like people have been doing this on the Jekyll sites for a while.
+This isn't anything new, I feel like people have been doing this on their Jekyll sites for a while.

 My Gatsby site has a file structure like this: